4dagio/assessment/README.md

 ### Process description

-1. Restaurant generate orders from differents sources like: POS or KDC
+1. Restaurants generates orders from differents sources like: POS or KDC
 2. Orders add to service bus
-3. Services OrdersEngine read the messages from queue to process approach the rules and status
+3. Services OrdersEngine read the messages from queue to process according the rules and status
-4. Service NotificationEngine read the messages from queue to update Order and notify to users when status is: 'prepared'||'ready'
+4. Service NotificationEngine read the messages from queue to update Order and notify users when status is: 'prepared'||'ready'

 ### Built With